-San Francisco office appointments are currently handled through Azure Sky Chiropractic, and can be made either by calling the office at (415) 864-2975 or through the Azure Sky website.
+San Francisco appointments are available (Tuesday through Friday), and can be made either by e-mailing, calling or texting the office at (415) 864-2975 or through the contact form on this website.
 For San Francisco mobile (housecall) appointments, use the contact form on this website to reach Dr. Kim directly.

 Sacramento appointments can be made by calling (916) 779-4613 or e-mailing an inquiry.
+(E-mail is best for faster response.)
 Due to very limited office hours, FaceTime and Skype consultations are available for Sacramento clients during the week.
 Consultations for new patients are always free.
 An in-person consultation is the best way to get a true sense of an individual's case.
 From there, we can determine if and how to move forward.

 "First, Do No Harm."